oceanprotocol/barge/README.md

 ### Aquarius

 By default it will start two containers (one for Aquarius and one for its database engine).
 By default, Barge will use Elasticsearch for its database engine.
-You can use the `--mongodb` option to use MongoDB instead.

 This Building Block can be disabled by setting the `--no-aquarius` flag.